derjasper/blue.frontend/public_html/docs/source/api/container.rst

 All sizing options are multiplied by the ``$container`` factor, defined in :doc:`blueleaf`.

-This module will be reworked in a future release.
+This module will be reworked in a very future release.

+Note: Due to the fact that CSS ``transform`` property creates a new stacking context, z-index may not work as expected (by most devs).
+We have applied a workaround, but if you are experiencing problems with rendering layers, please submit a bug report.

 SASS